the-spectator/the-spectator.github.io/_posts/2024-04-28-reverse_find.md

 categories: ruby
 ---

-One of the things that sets Ruby apart from other programming languages is its impressive of built-in features.
+One of the things that sets Ruby apart from other programming languages is its impressive set of built-in features.
 One of my favourite method is [`Enumerable#detect`](https://ruby-doc.org/3.3.0/Enumerable.html#method-i-detect).
 It returns the first element for which the block yields a truthy value and stops searching upon the first hit.